dongchen-xie/vue-ep-toolkit/docs/en-US/guide/installation.md

 ## Import in Browser

-Import Vue EP Toolkit through browser HTML tags directly, and use global variable `VueEpToolkit`.
+Import Vue Business Kit through browser HTML tags directly, and use global variable `VueBusinessKit`.

 According to different CDN providers, there are different introduction methods.
 Here we use [unpkg](https://unpkg.com) and [jsDelivr](https://jsdelivr.com) as example.